 Instant Pot– There are many versions of pressure cookers on the market now.
 I use this 6 quart version.
 I love this thing.

-- Pressure Cooker Rack – This set of pressure cooker racks has all kids of uses, but it’s great for meals like this – when you want to cook something in the base of the Instant Pot and cook a rice or grain on top.
+- Pressure Cooker Rack – This set of pressure cooker racks has all kinds of uses, but it’s great for meals like this – when you want to cook something in the base of the Instant Pot and cook a rice or grain on top.
 You can also use it to elevate a steamer basket and cook vegetables on top of another dish.
 It makes for the ultimate one pot meal.

 - Anchor 3-Piece Glass Mixing Bowls – I’ve had the same set of these glass bowls for over a decade and use them daily.
 Glass bowls like these are safe to use in the Instant Pot, but anything that is approved to be used under pressure will work.

 - 4 cloves Garlic, chopped